Ranveer Singh: Personal life

 Singh began dating Deepika Padukone, his co-star in Goliyon Ki Raasleela Ram-Leela, in August 2012.
 In October 2018, the couple announced their impending marriage.
-The following month, they married in traditional Konkani Hindu and Sikh Anand Karaj (Singh's paternal grandfather was Sikh) ceremonies at Lake Como, Italy.
-On 8 September 2024, Padukone gave birth to their daughter Dua Padukone Singh.
+The following month, they married in both traditional Konkani Hindu ritual and Sikh Anand Karaj ritual.
+Both the ceremonies were held at Lake Como, Italy.
+On 8 September 2024, Padukone gave birth to their first child, daughter Dua Padukone Singh.
+The couple's second child, a daughter, was born on 19 September 2026.

 Media image and reception

 Singh has appeared in Forbes Indias Celebrity 100 list since 2012, reaching his highest position (seventh) in 2019.
 That year, the magazine estimated his annual earnings to be ₹118 crore and ranked him as the fifth-highest-paid actor in the country.
 He was also featured by GQ in their listing of the 50 most influential young Indians of 2017 and 2019.
 In 2019, India Today featured him among the nation's 50 most powerful people, and in 2023, he featured in a similar list by The Indian Express.